Home » Programs and Courses » Ultrasound Program

 • Transport, move, lift, and transfer patients from a wheelchair or cart to a sonography table or a patient bed.

 • Move, adjust, and manipulate various sonographic equipment.
-This includes mobile sonographic machines’ physical transportation to complete examinations on the patient according to established procedures and speed and accuracy standards.
+This includes the physical transportation of mobile sonographic machines to complete examinations on patients according to established procedures and speed and accuracy standards.

 A.O.S. in Ultrasound Technology program students must also be capable of: